 The red line is the dirt access road, and the gate off of South Grade Road is shown as a purple line.
 The green tent is the camping area and the blue lines are the approximate boundaries of the property.

 The yellow square marks the best parking area for cars that can’t make the last part of the trip in.
-The red square can also be used in a pinch, but is on Burt's land.
+The red square used to be used for parking, but is not recommended anymore.

 The access road forks a few times - generally stay to the right, but sometimes straight.